Does your cat approve of her current Home set-up?

 - Filled with unscented, clumping litter

 - On the ground and easy to access, especially for older cats who may be arthritic.
-You may even need to create an entrance that your cat can walk straight into.
+You may even need to create (cut out) an entrance that your cat can walk straight into without having to step over.

 - One on each level of the house and in different rooms